Markov Perfect Equilibria in Discrete Finite-Player and Mean-Field Games: Introduction

 In this work, we are interested in the existence and uniqueness of MPE in discrete-time, finite-state games, both in the finite-player and mean-field settings.
-Stochastic finite-player games in discrete time are classical in game theory \cite{BO}, and starting from Gomes, Mohr and Souza \cite{GMS2}, the mean-field version has been extensively studied theoretically \cite{SBR,doncel2019discrete,bonnans2023discrete,garcia2025mean}, in the context of learning procedures \cite{yang2017learning, guo2019learning, perrin2021mean} and as approximations for continuous-time MFGs \cite{achdou2013mean, hadikhanloo2019finite, garcia2025mean}.
+Stochastic finite-player games in discrete time are classical in game theory \cite{BO}, and starting from Gomes, Mohr and Souza \cite{GMS2}, the mean-field version has been extensively studied theoretically \cite{SBR,doncel2019discrete,bonnans2023discrete}, in the context of learning procedures \cite{yang2017learning, guo2019learning, perrin2021mean} and as approximations for continuous-time MFGs \cite{achdou2013mean, hadikhanloo2019finite, garcia2025mean}.
 Related solution concepts for approximating Markov perfect equilibria in games with a large number of players have been proposed in economic theory, see Adlakha and Johari \cite{adlakha2013mean}, Weintraub, Benkard and Van Roy \cite{weintraub2008markov} and the references therein.
-In the finite-player (resp.\ mean-field) case, we characterize symmetric MPE by an equation which we call the \emph{finite-player (resp.\ mean-field) Nash-Lasry-Lions equation \eqref{eq:N-NLL}}.
+In the finite-player (resp.\ mean-field) case, we characterize symmetric MPE by an equation which we call the \emph{finite-player (resp.\ mean-field) Nash-Lasry-Lions equation (NLL)}.
 In the mean-field limit, this equation is known as the \emph{master equation}.
 While classical and various weak solutions to the NLL equation in the continuous-time setting have been studied extensively, see for example \cite{cardaliaguet2019master, cecchin2022weak,chassagneux2022probabilistic, gangbo2022global,cardaliaguet2022monotone, mou2024mean, mou2024minimal}, NLL equations in discrete time have received less attention.

-In the finite-player problem, we show that while solutions to \eqref{eq:N-NLL} are generally not unique, uniqueness is remarkably restored for all sufficiently small time steps without relying on any monotonicity conditions, underscoring the importance of inertia in dynamic games.
+In the finite-player problem, we show that while solutions to the finite-player NLL equation are generally not unique, uniqueness is remarkably restored for all sufficiently small time steps without relying on any monotonicity conditions.
+Intuitively, the smallness of the time step renders certain transitions suboptimal, thereby underscoring the importance of inertia in dynamic games.
 Additionally, as the time step goes to zero, we prove that the solution of the discrete-time $N$-NLL equation converges to its continuous-time counterpart.
 Convergence of time discretizations in the mean-field problem have been well-studied \cite{achdou2013mean, hadikhanloo2019finite, dianetti2024pasting, garcia2025mean}.